WildNet - Jon Hawkins - Surrey Hills Photography

 Managed with the help of volunteers from the The Friends of Ashtead Rye Meadows Wetlands, this grassland site spans the Rye brook, which rises east of Ashtead and flows into the River Mole near Leatherhead.

-Over the years, urban & agricultural development has had a detrimental effect on the Rye Brook, with the result that it supported little wildlife and periodically flooded local houses.
+In decades gone by, urban & agricultural development had a detrimental effect on the Rye Brook, with the result that it supported little wildlife and periodically flooded local houses.

 Over 14 years, volunteers have created a regenerated wetland area alongside the Rye Brook, planted a new woodland, reshaped river banks and created ponds and scrapes to enhance and restore the local biodiversity.